pobed2/sudocubes/README.md

 Extracting the Data
 -------------------

+### Unwarping

-1. First of all, we have to keep in mind that the images of the sudokus come from a robot that had to navigate a long way    to get there.
+  First of all, we have to keep in mind that the images of the sudokus come from a robot that had to navigate a long way    to get there.
 Therefore, we cannot guarantee that the image will be perfect.
 We have to take into account that the        sudoku will be warped and that we may even get other stuff in the picture.

   With that in mind, the first step of the process is to unwarp the image, in order to get a consistent image even if the   robot was slightly off its course.
 To do so, we are lucky enough to have a green square around the puzzle.
 All we have    to do is get the four corners of this square, and unwarp the square.